China cancels Lunar New Year events over deadly virus fears | DW | 23.01.2020

 China is taking unprecedented steps aimed at containing the SARS-like virus outbreak.
 Authorities are seeking to control the spread of the disease in the lead up to the world's biggest annual human migration.

-The "large-scale events" to mark the new year include traditional temple fairs that attract mass crowds of tourists in recent years.
+The "large-scale events" to mark the new year include traditional temple fairs that have attracted mass crowds of tourists in recent years.

 China's health officials said the virus can be passed onto others by respiratory transmission.
-At least 17 people have been killed in less than a month.
+At least 17 people have died from it in less than a month.

 The Geneva-based World Health Organization is convening to decide whether to declare the virus outbreak a public health emergency.